 The following types of foreign-born people qualify as immediate relatives:

 Stepparents and stepchildren qualify as immediate relatives if the marriage creating the parent/child relationship took place before the child's 18th birthday.
 Parents and children related through adoption may also, in some cases, qualify as immediate relatives.
-For details, see these articles concerning "Adopting a Child From Overseas."

 You qualify as a preference relative if you fit one of the categories below:

-For details on what types of waits to expect in these categories, see "How Long Is the Wait for Your Priority Date to Become Current?"
+For details on what what to expect in these categories, see How Long Is the Wait for Your Priority Date to Become Current?

 This derivative benefit applies to: